vritvij/SoulVision/Plugins/UnrealEnginePython/README.md

 # UnrealEnginePython
 Embed Python in Unreal Engine 4

+## Fork Notes

+This fork is meant to encapsulate python + pip + scripts fully in the plugin and to allow dependency plugins to be built on top of the python plugin.
+Specifically it means adding automatic pip dependency resolution and automatic sys.path additions such that the resulting two plugins can be fully drag and dropped into a new project.

 # How and Why ?

 This is a plugin embedding a whole Python VM (versions 3.x [the default and suggested one] and 2.7) In Unreal Engine 4 (both the editor and runtime).

 The Python VM tries to give easy access to all of the UE4 internal api + its reflection system.
 This means you can use the plugin to write other plugins, to automate tasks and to implement gameplay elements.

-It is not meant as a way to avoid blueprints or c++ but as a good companion to them (albeit reducing the amount of c++ required for coding a game could be an interesting thing ;).
-If your development pipeline is already python-based (Maya, Blender, ...), this plugin could easily help you in intgrating unreal into it.
+It is not meant as a way to avoid blueprints or c++ but as a good companion to them (albeit reducing the amount of c++ required for coding a game could be an interesting thing ;)

 Another funny feature is that you can change your python code even after the project has been packaged.
 You can potentially build a completely new game from an already packaged one.